Campus Living Residential Policies Fall 2019

 UOAH units: Interior walls, away from windows and doors

-The Campus Living and Community Development Office keeps the basements of the apartments and houses locked.
+The Housing and Residence Life Office keeps the basements of the apartments and houses locked.
 However, some students may feel safer having access to their basement during severe weather.
 Access may be granted by meeting with the professional staff member for apartments and houses and only available during seasons with a high likelihood of severe weather (please refer to the “Restricted areas” section).
 Additional information about emergency preparedness can be found on the Public Safety website.

 All DePauw University residence halls and University-owned houses and apartments are completely smoke-free.
 Students choosing to smoke outside of the residence halls are required to do so a minimum of 40 feet from the building.
 All cigarette butts are to be disposed of in a proper receptacles.

 Solicitation is defined as any activity designed to advertise, promote or sell any product or commercial service, employment or to encourage support for or membership in any group, association or organization.
 Soliciting in common areas of living units is restricted to recognized student organizations.
-Campus organization fundraising events or solicitation are not permitted in residence units unless special arrangements are made with the Campus Living and Community Development Office.
+Campus organization fundraising events or solicitation are not permitted in residence units unless special arrangements are made with the Housing and Residence Life Office.
 All door-to-door solicitation is prohibited.
 Commercial advertising signs, posters and fliers may not be distributed or posted in living units.

-Campus Living and Community Development offers limited storage space for a semester or summer at a cost that will be billed to a student account.
+Housing and Residence Life offers limited storage space for a semester or summer at a cost that will be billed to a student account.
 Students that live 500 miles from campus will be given priority to complete an application for storage.